A Proposal for Peace through Justice in the Middle East:

 Second, it is a myth that Jews and Palestinians have been "constantly at war" with each other.
 The New Testament records what life was like in Palestine during

-the Bible doesn't record any major hostilities between Jews and
+but it doesn't mention any major hostilities between Jews and

 had historically been treated much more tolerantly by Muslims than by